Ahaiman/meme-generator/README.md

 How Does It Work?
 -------------

-Enter the top and bottoms captions you want to show on the meme.
+Fill the top and bottom captions you want to see on the meme.
 Click on the "Gen" botton, and IT'S READY !
+If you desire changing the image, just press the "Gen" button again and a new meme will be generated.

  **Note**
   > - images are randomlly chosen from an end-point.